sallecta/macro_dbg/README.md

 # macro_dbg

-Print debug messages if debug is defined, else macro_dbg does nothing.
+Print debug messages if macro_dbg_enable is defined, else macro_dbg("some text and parameters for printf function") does nothing.